Skein module dimensions of mapping tori of the 2-torus

 The Kauffman bracket (or $\SL_2$) skein module $\Sk_{\SL_2}(M)$ of a 3-manifold $M$ is the $\C(q^{1/2})$-vector space spanned by isotopy classes of framed links embedded in $M$, modulo the skein relations depicted in Fig. \ref{f-KBSRs}.

 It was conjectured by Witten that skein modules of closed 3-manifolds should be finite-dimensional over $\C(q^{1/2})$.
-This question was only recently settled by Gunningham-Jordan-Safronov \cite{gunninghamFinitenessConjectureSkein2019}, however the proof does not give access to explicit dimensions, which have still only been computed in a few cases.
-The dimensions have been computed for $S^3$ and lens spaces \cite{hosteSKEINMODULELENS1993, hosteKauffmanBracketSkein1995}, integer Dehn surgeries along a trefoil \cite{bullockKauffmanBracketSkein1997}, the quaternionic manifold \cite{gilmerKauffmanBracketSkein2007}, some prism manifolds \cite{mroczkowskiKAUFFMANBRACKETSKEIN2011}, and some infinite families of hyperbolic manifolds \cite{detcherryInfiniteFamiliesHyperbolic2021}.
-The dimension was computed for the 3-torus by Carrega \cite{carregaGeneratorsSkeinSpace2017} and Gilmer \cite{gilmerKauffmanBracketSkein2018}, and this was generalized to the product of a closed surface with a circle in work of Gilmer-Masbaum \cite{gilmerSkeinModuleProduct2019a} and Detcherry-Wolff \cite{detcherryBasisKauffmanSkein2021}.
+This question was only recently settled by Gunningham--Jordan--Safronov \cite{gunninghamFinitenessConjectureSkein2019}, however the proof does not give access to explicit dimensions, which have still only been computed in a few cases.
+The dimensions have been computed for $S^3$ and lens spaces \cite{hosteSKEINMODULELENS1993, hosteKauffmanBracketSkein1995}, integer Dehn surgeries along a trefoil \cite{bullockKauffmanBracketSkein1997}, the quaternionic manifold \cite{gilmerKauffmanBracketSkein2007}, some prism manifolds \cite{mroczkowskiKAUFFMANBRACKETSKEIN2011}, and some families of hyperbolic manifolds obtained by Dehn filling of knot complements \cite{DKS23KauffmanBracketSkein}.
+The dimension was computed for the 3-torus by Carrega \cite{carregaGeneratorsSkeinSpace2017} and Gilmer \cite{gilmerKauffmanBracketSkein2018}, and this was generalized to the product of a closed surface with a circle in work of Gilmer--Masbaum \cite{gilmerSkeinModuleProduct2019a} and Detcherry--Wolff \cite{detcherryBasisKauffmanSkein2021}.
 In the current work, we make a contribution to this growing list of 3-manifolds by computing the Kauffman bracket skein module dimension for the infinite family of 3-manifolds which are mapping tori $M_\gamma = T^2 \times_\gamma S^1$ of mapping classes $\gamma \in \mathrm{Mod}(T^2)$ of the 2-torus $T^2$.

 Recalling the abelian case, the $\GL_1$-skein module of a manifold $M$ is already well-understood due to work of Przytycki \cite{Prz98AnalogueFirstHomology}: it is isomorphic to the $\C(q)$-vector space supported on the torsion part of $\H_1(M)$, which for mapping tori $M_\gamma$ is easily computed (see \S \ref{s-mapping-tori}).
 Our main result can be seen as a generalization of this calculation to the non-abelian setting.
 We also prove some supporting results which allow us to decompose the $\GL_N$- and $\SL_N$-skein modules of mapping tori: in particular we compute the $\GL_1$-skein module dimensions and show that they recover the calculations of Przytycki (see \S \ref{s-diff-cokernel}).
 We note that the $\SL_N$ and $\GL_N$-skein module dimensions for the 3-torus were recently computed in \cite{gunninghamSkeinsTori}, and viewing $T^3$ as $M_{\Id}$, our work can be regarded as generalizing the techniques of \cite{gunninghamSkeinsTori} for nontrivial mapping tori.